halliwellb/reading-notes/201-notes/class11.md

 1. `Grid` layout is two-dimensional, while `Flex` layout is one-directional. `Grid` and `Flex` work well together though.

 2. `Grid container` is the direct parent of all the grid items.
-In other words, it holds the `grid items` which are direct descendents of the `grid container`.
+In other words, it holds the `grid items` which are direct descendants of the `grid container`.
 The `grid line` makes up the sections of the grid and can be either vertical or horizontal.

 ## Responsive Images